 4. $5 Gifts

 While your funds might be limited, you probably can spare $10 on a date night.
-Each take a $5 bill and hit the dollar store.
+Each takes a $5 bill and hit the dollar store.
 Spend 10-20 minutes looking for a special gift for your spouse.
-Take the gifts home and wrap them (newspaper will work great!) and exchange, explaining why you bought what you bought.
+Take the gifts home and wrap them (newspaper will work great!) and exchange them, explaining why you bought what you bought.

 5. Opt for Lunch